tufangorel/spring-boot-weather-forecast/README.md

 ### Local run steps <br/>
 1- Start Spring Boot REST API by running main method containing class WeatherForecastClientAPI.java in your IDE. <br/>
-NOT : Execute maven command from where the pom.xml is located in the project directory to create Spring Boot executable jar. <br/>
 <pre>
 spring-boot-weather-forecast-client-api $ mvn clean install -U -X <br/>
 </pre>